It may be that you do not need to borrow any money to start up your business. However, many new businesses do need to raise money to cover:

 During this period you will still have to cover expenses such as:

-- utilities such as heat, light and telephone
+- rent, rates and utilities such as heat, light and telephone

 If you need to approach the bank for a loan to cover your start up costs and working capital, leave this entry in the cash flow empty until you have completed the rest.
 This will give you an idea of the shortfall between income and expenditure.